rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 # Welcome to What To Eat Backend

 This app works as a meal planner for users.
 It gives users suggestions based on their previous favorite take-out food items from various restaurants.
 It saves users time and energy to plan their meals.
 Especially when the restaurants are not fully opened with their sitting down area during this particular situation, you will spend lots of time on eating at home.
 What to eat app will plan your meals with the food you used to love.
 Using What to eat, your favorite food is just one button away.
+In the current version, users will be able to view the recommended dishes.
+Ordering feature will be available in the future versions.

 ## Virtual environment is recommended.